Publius Ventidius

 Publius Ventidius (fl.
 89–38 BC) was a Roman general and one of Julius Caesar's protégés.
-He won key victories against the Parthians which resulted in the deaths of key leaders – victories which redeemed the losses of Crassus and paved the way for Antony's incursions.
-According to Plutarch in his "Life of Antony", the three military victories of Ventidius over the Parthians singularly resulted in the only award (up to the time of Plutarch's writing) to a Roman general of the triumphal ceremony for victory over Parthians.
+He won key victories against the Parthians which resulted in the deaths of key leaders – victories which redeemed the losses of Crassus and paved the way for Antony's invasion of Parthian territory.
+According to Plutarch, in his "Life of Antony", the three military victories of Ventidius resulted in the only Triumph (up to the time of Plutarch's writing) awarded to a Roman general for defeating the Parthians.

 History

-Ventidius was from Picenum.
+Ventidius hailed from Picenum.
 He and his mother were captured during the Social War, and both were marched as prisoners in Pompey Strabo's triumph through the streets of Rome.
 He was forced to work as a muleteer and quickly saw the Roman army as his path to advancement.
 Ventidius attracted Caesar's notice during the Gallic Wars, and while he does not receive mention in Caesar's commentaries, he did execute Caesar's orders with ability during Caesar's civil war, and became one of Caesar's favorites.

 Ventidius chose to stand back during the early stages of Mark Antony's struggle with Octavian, eventually throwing his lot in with Antony.
 After the formation of the Second Triumvirate, Ventidius was appointed suffect consul.
 During Antony's absence in Egypt in 41 BC, Ventidius did nothing to support Antony's brother Lucius Antonius or Antony's wife Fulvia during their struggle with Octavian.

+After Antony had come to an agreement with Octavian off of Cape Misenum (probably in August 39), he sent Ventidius with several legions in response to a Parthian invasion launched in 40 BC.
+In order to aid Ventidius in his fight against the Parthians, the Roman Senate, also after the Treaty of Misenum, appointed Herod, tetrarch of Judea, as de jure king of Judea, with the intention that he would raise an army to aid Ventidius in his campaigns against the Parthians.
+Herod hurriedly left Rome after his appointment by the Senate.
+When he arrived in Phoenicia, Ventidius was already there, and he initially rendered him assistance in his (Herod's) campaign against Antigonus, thus dating Herod’s appointment by the Roman Senate to the fall of 39 BC, in confirmation of Filmer's dates for Herod (reign 39 BC to 1 BC).
+The actual defeat of Antigonus, however, was delayed three years, partly because Ventidius's general Silo took a bribe from Antigonus, as related by Josephus.